Fees/Costs for Counselling

 “What if I can’t agree a fee?”

-1. I will invite you to have a think about what you could responsibly afford for counselling (see below).
+- Think about what you could responsibly afford for weekly counselling (see below).

 Some people may be concerned: “… but if we haven’t agreed a fee, I won’t know how much I will be paying”.
-Whilst this may be true, what I have found helpful is when we agree to keep a count of sessions but not to charge/pay for those sessions until the new fee is agreed.
+What I have found helpful is we agree to keep a count of sessions attended but not to pay for those sessions until the new fee is agreed.

 No agreement = no charges.

 This doesn’t mean that you will get counselling for free.
-Our focus will be about an agreed per-session counselling fee.
+Our focus will be about the counselling fee.
 If we cannot agree a fee, then there cannot be a charge – and we may decide not to continue meeting.
-However, should we agree a fee, then the number of sessions we have tallied so far will then be charged at that newly agreed rate.
+However, should we agree a fee, then the number of sessions attended will then be charged at that new rate.

 If your income & savings make affording my private fees a struggle, I may be able to discuss altering my fee to something that you could responsibly afford.